PSR J1719−1438 b: Characteristics

 PSR J1719−1438 b was, at the time of its August 25, 2011, discovery, the densest planet ever discovered, at nearly 20 times the density of Jupiter (about 23 times the density of water).
 It is slightly more massive than Jupiter.
 It is thought to be composed of oxygen and carbon (as opposed to hydrogen and helium, the main components of gas giants like Jupiter and Saturn).

 The oxygen is most likely on the surface of the planet, with increasingly higher quantities of carbon deeper inside the planet.
 The intense pressure acting upon the planet suggests that the carbon is crystallized, much like diamond is.

 PSR J1719−1438 b orbits its host star with a period of 2.17 hours and at a distance of 0.89 solar radii (619173 km).

 Formation

 It is highly unlikely that this planet would have formed before its parent pulsar, as the resulting supernova would destroy any nearby planets.
-It has been proposed that PSR J1719−1438 b is not a planet but a star.
+It has been proposed that PSR J1719−1438 b is not a planet but a remnant of a star.
 Specifically, PSR J1719−1438 b was a yellow dwarf star similar to the Sun in a binary with PSR J1719−1438, a higher-mass star.
 PSR J1719−1438 swelled up to become a red supergiant, but the yellow dwarf star survived the supernova.
 Billions of years later, PSR J1719−1438 b became a red giant and then a white dwarf.
 The gravity from the pulsar stole hydrogen and helium, and the remaining carbon crystallized, forming the diamond planet.